 Phonics is the foundation of reading

-At ZigZu, we listen to thousands of children reading aloud every week.
-One pattern appears again and again: many children struggle because they try to guess words instead of sounding them out.
+Once children understand this system, they can read words they have never seen before.
+That is why phonics is considered the foundation of early reading.
+At ZigZu, we listen to thousands of children reading aloud every week, and one pattern appears again and again: many children struggle because they try to guess words instead of sounding them out.

 Children who learn phonics early often become more confident readers.

+In this guide you'll learn what phonics is, how to start teaching it, which sounds beginners learn first, which words children can practise, and a handful of simple activities you can do at home.
 If you're beginning your child's reading journey, you may also want to read our guide on helping your child learn English at home.

 Phonics for beginners: where to start